Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 Batch Shipyard Docker images required for functionality on the compute node will be automatically installed.

-#### Azure File Docker Volume Driver
+#### Singularity Container Runtime
-Batch Shipyard will install and configure the Azure File Docker Volume Driver for any Azure File shared data volumes that are specified.
+Batch Shipyard will install and configure the Singularity Continer Runtime on Ubuntu and CentOS/RHEL hosts.

 ### Packer Samples
 The [contrib](https://github.com/Azure/batch-shipyard/tree/master/contrib)